rombrew/phobia/doc/InputStepDirection.md

 ## Configuration

-First you need to enable the appropriate mode of the STEP interface in HAL.
+Enable the appropriate mode of the STEP interface in HAL configuration.

     (pmc) reg hal.STEP_mode 1